 From time to time, cabins have been one of the main settings for horror films.
 This includes small cottages by the lake or isolated homes, away from urban neighborhoods.
 The sheer remoteness makes this a hot spot for demonic activity.
 On most occasions, these cabins host families who had just moved into a new area and are unaware of the dark history of their new home.
 Alternatively, a cabin also serves as an accommodation for college kids on a summer getaway.
 Unaware of their surroundings, these characters often fall victim to the cabin and its grueling past.
 Therefore, forming the perfect narrative for a classic horror film.

 This is another addition to the favorite settings for horror movies.
-Young adults are a classic prey for the evil, especially when considering their recklessness and the will to try anything that upsets the order.
-In addition, dorms also gives rise to the feeling of loneliness as students are away from homes.
+Young adults are a classic prey for the evil, especially when considering their recklessness and their need to try anything that upsets the order.
+Additionally, dorms also leads to the feeling of loneliness as students are away from homes.
+This creates a window of opportunity for a typical horror narrative to take over.
 For directors and producers who are looking to amplify the horror, dorms which have previously seen murder or suicide are a must for sinister activity.

 3. Amusement Parks

-Scary clowns anyone?
+Anyone up for running into Pennywise?
 From afar, amusement parks are all fun and laughs.
 What could go wrong with cotton candy, roller coaster rides and carefree and kids?
-For one, the ride could malfunction, sending kids plunging to their death and into the scripts of Final Destination.
+For one, the ride could malfunction, sending victims plunging to their death and into the scripts of Final Destination.
 And as for the clowns, imagine walking into a dimly lit tunnel only to find a clown breathing down your neck while grinning from ear to ear and whispering “why so serious?”
-Yup, let’s just pass on that tunnel then.
+Yup, let’s just skip that tunnel.

 Along with forests, the cemetery is another important element in a horror film.
 Sorry to disappoint, but no one is interested in punching through the grave and grabbing your ankle.
-Although, the abundance of dead bodies and skeletons available only makes this a natural setting for a tale of terror.
+Although, the abundance of dead bodies and skeletons available make this a natural setting for a horror movie.
 Films like The Omen have successfully used the creepiness of a cemetery to great effect.
 Furthermore, the cemetery could also act as the site for unholy practices and rituals.
-The silent and solemn aura of the place is only amplified when the living arrive to contemplate on the trauma and mysteries of death.
+The eerie aura of the place is only amplified when the living arrive to contemplate on the trauma and mysteries of death.

 Anything abandoned seems like a great place to feature a horror film.
 An abandoned cabin by the lake, or a run down hospital are perfect for housing dark histories.
-The deterioration of these buildings is spooky indeed.
-Whispers on tales of the dead seemingly travels through the air and makes for a terrifying experience.
-Also, old, underground bunkers is another great horror film location.
+The deterioration of these buildings are perfect for paranormal activity.
+Whispers of tales of the dead seemingly travels through the air and makes for a hair-raising experience.
+Also, an old, underground bunker is another great horror film location.
 The sheer remoteness of these spots leads to the “what happens here, stays here” feeling.
 Netflix’s Arabian folklore monster-inspired Ghoul, brilliantly exploits this sense of terror and isolation.